 Other programs and initiatives

 The Government of Alberta works with industry on a wide variety of projects and initiatives that help measure environmental sustainability in the agriculture industry.

 Agricultural environmental stewardship legislation and policy includes provincial and federal acts, regulations, codes and guidelines for Alberta’s agricultural industry.
 These provide standards to ensure the agricultural industry is operating in an environmentally responsible way.

-Traceability in Alberta relies on 3 fundamental pillars of premises identification, animal identification and animal movement.
+- Traceability in Alberta relies on 3 basic pillars of premises identification, animal identification and animal movement.